dapr/samples/vscode-dev-setup/multiple-dev-container/README.md

     - `zipkin-dev`
     - `dapr-placement-dev`

-   > Note: when you run the `docker-compose up` command, your terminal window will pause until you cancel the command (`Ctrl+c` in BASH), but you can also run the command in the background with the `--detach` parameter, as `docker-compose up --detach`.
+   > Note: when you run the `docker-compose up` command, your terminal window will pause until you cancel the command (`Ctrl+C` in BASH), but you can also run the command in the background with the `--detach` parameter, as `docker-compose up --detach`.
 When you are ready to stop the containers, use `docker-compose stop`.
 However, it is sometimes useful to view the running console output of `docker-compose`.

 ### Run the node app development container